vNinjaDFW/vNinjaDFW.github.io/_posts/2025-06-25-vexpert2025secondhalf.md

    * Let peers know you’ve applied—visibility matters!

 > **Tip:** First-time applicant?
 Focus on consistent community impact rather than quantity alone.

 ---

-## 📣 Social Toolkit (Use on July 7)

-### Tweet / X
-> 🚨 Applications for **#vExpert 2025** (Second Half) open TODAY!
-If you’re blogging, speaking, or helping the @VMware community, apply by **July 24** for your chance to join the program. ➡️ <https://vexpert.vmware.com> #VMware #Broadcom #Community

-### LinkedIn Post
-> 🔔 **vExpert 2025 Second-Half Applications Are OPEN**
-> I’ve just submitted mine—have you?
-If you share VMware knowledge through blogs, talks, code, or mentorship, now’s the time to apply.
-Window closes **July 24**.
-Let me know if you need tips on the process! #vExpert #VMware #CareerGrowth

-### Podcast / Video Mention
-> “Quick community update: **vExpert 2025 applications are open from July 7 – July 24**.
-Whether you run a lab blog, host VMUG sessions, or answer questions in forums, get recognized for your contributions.
-Details at vexpert.vmware.com.”

-Feel free to remix these snippets for Mastodon, Threads, or your favorite platform—just be sure to tag **#vExpert** and include the deadline!

----